 Consent.
-A seemingly simple concept that, for many reasons, is largely misunderstood.
-How can something as easy as a ‘yes’ or ‘no’ answer be so misconstrued, so often?
-Contrary to popular belief, ignorance is not always bliss.
-You may think you know when there’s consent, but unless you’re 100 percent on the same page as your potential sexual partner, the actual act of sex with them remains strictly a possibility.
+It’s a seemingly simple concept that, for many reasons, is largely misunderstood.
+How can something as simple as a yes or no be so misconstrued, so often?
+Consent is unbelievably important and it isn’t a gray area.
+You may think your partner wants to do it, but unless you’re 100 percent on the same page as your potential sexual partner, then you shouldn’t dive in.

-As defined by New York’s “Yes Means Yes” law, affirmative consent is: “a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
-Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
+“a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
+You can give consent with words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
 The definition of consent does not vary based upon a participant’s sex, sexual orientation, gender identity, or gender expression.”

 This means that an affirmative, conscious, and un-coerced yes is the only way to freely give and receive consent in any sexual situation.
-Seems easy enough to understand, but before you go telling everyone that you’re a consent professional, you have to know all the parts involved…
+Seems easy enough to understand, but before you go telling everyone that you’re a consent professional, there are many aspects to this understanding.

 Hopefully, the blurry fog that covered sexual consent is beginning to disperse, and you’ll be ready when the time comes.
 Remember: consent goes both ways and must come from both partners, regardless of gender or orientation.
-Sex should never be one-sided, so why would it start that way?
+Sex isn’t a one-sided experience.
+And it shouldn’t start that way.
 It’s time to embrace the consent culture entirely, leaving the outdated and outrageous present culture far, far behind us.